 - Up in a discreet corner a bat boxes will hopefully attract roosting bats

-As John is co-author of this guide, the green roof elements were constructed exactly as is explained in the Members’ section.
+As John is co-author of this guide, the green roof elements were constructed exactly as outlined in the Members’ section.
 So why not sign up and construct your own green roofing using a successful technique.